Justin-Kwan/bit-image/readme.md

 ![Image description](docs/api/uploadimages3.png)
 ![Image description](docs/api/uploadimages3body.png)

-*It is important to upload our file as a binary
+*It is important to upload your image file as a binary

 #### Notify Bit-image